nathan-dykstra/gcal-notion-integration/README.md

   - If you scheduled the program, then you will notice that the code isn't running and your events aren't syncing.
 You'll have to manually run the program once, and follow the steps in the bullet point above.
     - I'll try to figure out if it's possible to make it notify you somehow when this happens.
 - You'll notice that several properties are hidden by default in the Notion calendar event pages.
 They help facilitate the sync and are updated automatically when running the program.
 Please do not edit the content of those properties, or the program might not function correctly!

-I hope you find this useful!
-Feel free to add suggestions for features you would like, and I will consider adding them.
-Or dig into the code and modify it however you want on your own :)

-FYI I will also be working on a Google Tasks + Notion feature to sync your tasks, reminders, and to-dos.